 The ‘104 or More Clean-up Club’ challenge is an ongoing partnership with Brisbane City Council (BCC) to address litter in public places.
-The team will meet with the ambassadors early on to assist their planning, and on the day will be there to provide:
+The team will be able to assist the EcoMarines with:

 Arrange a time for Brisbane City Council to visit the ambassadors and start planning!
 Work through our Clean Up Club plan with the Litter Team to help get the ball rolling.
 They have also provided a Risk Assessment.

 The team will leave behind a few litter collection tools to help you with the next step...

 Spread the word to encourage students to participate!
 You could present on assembly with your tools from BCC, make posters, and write in your school newsletter.

 Announce the date, time and meeting location and maybe talk about key litter items or areas you will be focusing on, and why picking up litter is so important!

 We also encourage you to personally invite staff, cleaners, and groundspeople...

 Check out our templates provided by Bulimba State School!